European Order for Payment procedure

 Do you need a lawyer for the European Order for Payment?

-The advantages of a Bierens Debt Recovery Lawyer
+Why choose Bierens Debt Recovery Lawyer

-- In case of international conflicts
+- In the case of an international conflicts

 - Both parties are based in a European Member State (except Denmark)